flar/flutter_benchmark_utils/README.md

 ```

 # Run

-Run an AB benchmark using the benchmark tools in the Flutter dev/devicelab diretory, and then
+Run an AB benchmark using the benchmark tools in the Flutter dev/devicelab directory,
+and then
 ```shell
 pub global run flutter_benchmark_utils:graphAB ABresults.json
 ```